-Course related software
+Course related software (back to index)

 We will not normally pay for any course related software as this is something that institutions should make available to all of their students.
 Where students have a disability institutions should make reasonable adjustments to ensure that they can access the appropriate software in the manner best suited to their needs.